shreystechtips/pythonbytes/projects/README.md

 [Here is a link to this page.](https://github.com/robfatland/pythonbytes/tree/master/projects)

-The most important thing to remember as you read through here is: You don't have to figure out how to do these projects on your own.
-You can talk to us at club meetings or by email about how to make your project be interesting and fun (not confusing and impossible!)

-These are some project ideas for the 2018--2019 Tyee Middle School Python programming club.
-Each idea given below is something you can do precisely; or you can make up your own variations on these ideas.
+### On selecting a project
+Below is a short list of project ideas.
+You are free to choose one, modify it if you care to, or do something completely not listed here.
+The most important thing to remember as you read and think
+is: You will have help from us in making sure your project is not too difficult and not too easy.
+Once you have an idea of what you'd like to do: Talk to us at the club meeting and/or email us to check in.
+To keep your project from being a confusing, impossible, discouraging rotten experience it might help to look for something 'too easy' first and see how it goes.
+Often a simple-sounding project can be surprisingly fun and interesting even if the end result is not a cool new video game;
+but rather a humble tic-tac-toe player or a pi calculator.

 - **You are an artist who uses computer graphics to produce graphical themes and patterns: Existing and new**
-- **A farmer uses drones to locate beehives in her orchard so she can cultivate them and have a better harvest.**
+- **A farmer uses drones to locate beehives in her orchard so she can cultivate them and have a better harvest**
 - **You are observing some bugs placed on a table.
-They follow some rules for motion and your task is to simulate this.**
+They follow some rules for motion and your task is to simulate this**
+- **There are many ways to calculate pi using a computer; so learn to build and compare them**
 - **You have a chessboard and a knight placed upon it.
-Find a path of legal knight moves that visits every square once.**
+Find a path of legal knight moves that visits every square once**
-- **Create a text adventure where a player must determine the right series of steps to escape from a locked room.**
+- **Create a text adventure where a player must determine the right series of steps to escape from a locked room**
-- **Create a program that plays a simple game like tic-tac-toe or Nim against a human.**
+- **Create a program that plays a simple game like tic-tac-toe or Nim against a human**
+- **Create an interactive video game using a Python package like [pygame](http://pygame.org)**
 - **Use a simple procedure called the *Chaos Game* to create a fractal structure with infinite permiter and zero area**
-- **Create an interactive program: Ask the player some questions; then tell them something interesting.**
+- **Create an interactive program: Ask the player some questions; then tell them something interesting**
-- **Create a program that is able to find its way out of a maze.**
+- **Create a program that is able to find its way out of a maze**
-- **Use the rules of complex arithmetic to create one of an infinite number of Julia Set fractals.**
+- **Use the rules of complex arithmetic to create one of an infinite number of Julia Set fractals**
-- **You study whales and their calls and you would like to try and talk to them.**
+- **You study whales and their calls and you would like to try and talk to them**
+- **Minecraft landscapes: You use four simple functions to build anything you can imagine in Minecraft**
-- **Ditch Day Stack: An advanced project for those who complete some other project and wish to do more.**
+- **Ditch Day Stack: An advanced project for those who complete some other project and wish to do more**